 Latest: [Crack NEET 2020 with NEET Online Preparation Program, If you Do Not Qualify- Get 100% MONEY BACK] Know more

-NEET 2020 is a pen and paper based exam which will comprise of 180 multiple choice questions divided in three sections of Physics, Chemistry and Biology.
-To help the future doctors, Careers360 bring to a go-to article where you find all the relevant information on a comprehensive preparation strategy, syllabus and best books all at one place.
+NEET 2020 is a pen and paper-based exam which will comprise of 180 multiple choice questions divided into three sections of Physics, Chemistry and Biology.
+To help the future doctors, Careers360 brings to a go-to article where you find all the relevant information on a comprehensive preparation strategy, syllabus and best books all at one place.

 Name of the Examination

 National Eligibility cum Entrance Test

 Admission to medical, dental and AYUSH courses in India (except AIIMS and JIPMER)

 15% of all India seats across medical institutions in the country